 It is fitting that a series so obsessed with games and game imagery (players, rules, teams, scores, winning and losing, and so on) begins with a simple game of craps that spills over into several more complex games.
 This scene provides a model for the frightening complexity of these layered games.

-In this case, there are three levels of game.
+In this case, there are three levels of the game.
 First, there is the craps game itself.
 It is a game of luck and strategy (more strategy than many players might expect, as we find out in Season Four—if Snot had only known about probability, maybe none of this would have happened).
 Players place bets and payouts are determined by the roll of a pair of dice.

-The second level of game is what I call The Snotboogie Chase.
+The second level of the game is what I call The Snotboogie Chase.
 As described by the witness, it only comes into play when the rules of the first game get violated.
 The rules are simple.
 Snot snatches the pot, and the rest of the players give chase.
 There are two possible results: Snot escapes and gets to keep the money, or he gets caught and gets beaten.
 The unwritten rule, as stated by the witness, is that “ain’t nobody ever go past that.”

-When somebody violates that rule, the third level of game comes into play.
+When somebody violates that rule, the third level of the game comes into play.
 This is the law and order game that was highlighted above.
 Here, the players are the police and the criminals.
-The police attempt to gather evidence and secure witnesses, and the criminals attempt to evade the law.
+The police attempt to gather evidence and secure witnesses and the criminals attempt to evade the law.

 Just as the asphalt, the blood, and the police lights intertwine to form a single image in the opening shot, these three games combine to form a complex system.
-A single move in one game initiates a higher level of game in which many of the players stay the same but the rules and roles change.
-Snot breaks the rules of craps, but relies on the rules of the chase to stay alive.
-The murderer breaks the rules of the chase, but will be convicted under the rules of the law and order game.
+A single move in one game initiates a higher level of the game in which many of the players stay the same but the rules and roles change.
+Snot breaks the rules of craps but relies on the rules of the chase to stay alive.
+The murderer breaks the rules of the chase but will be convicted under the rules of the law and order game.
 McNulty seems to be the big winner in this case, except we are minutes away from seeing him sabotage his own career because his personal crusade clashes with the priorities of his supervisors.
 These games seem to go all the way up the chain, and it can often be difficult to see the top, if there even is a top.

 In his DVD commentary, Simon introduces the show by saying that he wanted to examine “how institutions have an effect on individuals.”
 The problem is that we all belong to several institutions, several games at once, and they are all intertwined.
 Each character has to balance his professional life with his personal life, his desire to do a job ethically with his desire to advance his career, his desire to profit from the game with his desire to live a life free of violence and fear.
 Each character must face this struggle, and very few can win all of their games.